National Institute on the Prosecution of Elder Abuse (NIPEA)

 Interested prosecutors may apply to attend NIPEA by completing the survey here.
 Submission of an application does not guarantee a spot in the Institute; please DO NOT make travel arrangements unless and until you have been notified that you are accepted for the course.
 If you need assistance completing this survey, please contact Nina Reynolds at 608-237-3454 or email@example.com.
 Registration will continue until the event reaches capacity.

 Attendance at this event may qualify participants for approximately twenty (20) continuing legal education credit hours including at least one (1) hour of ethics credit.
-Final OVW approval for this event is pending at this time.
+OVW approval for this event is confirmed.

 Conference Location & Hotel